Laura Fuentes

 How to Bake Broccoli & Salmon on a Sheet Pan

-Remove the pan from the oven after 15 minutes, and move the potatoes to one side of the pan to make room for the salmon fillets and the broccoli.
+5. All in the sheet pan!
+Move the potatoes to one side of the pan to make room for the salmon fillets and the broccoli.
 Place the salmon in the middle and the broccoli on the other side of the pan.

-Place the sheet pan back in the oven and cook for another 10 to 12 minutes, until the salmon separates easily with a fork.
-Remove from oven.
-See more details about cooking time below.
+6. Bake to perfection for another 10 to 12 minutes, until the salmon separates easily with a fork.

 salmon, broccoli and potatoes baked on a sheet pan